sfraser-dev/python-glue-script-collection/README.md

-# Python Scripts.
+# Python Scripts

-Created by converting my perl glue script collection, transition from perl to python for scripting tasks.
+A collection of useful (glue) Python scripts.
+Transitioning from Perl to Python.